webcoderspeed/DSA/c/question-paper.md

 - the priority queue can be used in real-time systems, schedulers, and many other applications where elements need to be processed in order of priority.

-#### 4) How the selection of a particular data structure is done to solve a problem??
+#### 5) How the selection of a particular data structure is done to solve a problem?
 #### Ans:
 The selection of a particular data structure for a problem is typically done based on the following considerations: